Mohamed Al-Fayed: 1988 DTI Report

-From 1985 until 1987 Rowland led a worldwide investigation into Al-Fayed and his acquisition of Harrods.
+From 1985 until 1987, Rowland led a worldwide investigation into Al-Fayed and his acquisition of Harrods.
 He employed accountants and solicitors, private detectives and freelance journalists in an operation, said to cost many millions of pounds, that was beyond the scope of any newspaper inquiry.
 Illicit bugging devices were used and some of the money went in bribes to officials to unearth incriminating documents in Egypt, Haiti, Dubai, Brunei, France and Switzerland, allegedly proving fraudulent dealings by Al-Fayed and showing his humble origins and limited net worth.

 The results of Rowland's investigations into the Al-Fayeds were given to the Sunday newspaper The Observer, owned by Lonrho.
 The Observer campaigned for an inquiry into the House of Fraser purchase, and an inquiry by inspectors from the Department of Trade and Industry was delivered in July 1988, but the DTI declined to publish it.
-Rowland obtained a copy in 1989, and the report was published in a special free sixteen page edition of The Observer on a Thursday morning.
+Rowland obtained a copy in 1989, and the report was published in a special free 16-page edition of The Observer on a Thursday morning.
 Publishing the report helped put the DTI inspectors' findings into the public arena, helping The Observers libel defence, with the aim of pressuring the government into releasing the report.
-Lawyers from the DTI produced a court injunction and ordered all copies of The Observers version of the report to be handed over or pulped.
+Lawyers from the DTI produced a court injunction and ordered all copies of The Observer's version of the report to be handed over or pulped.
 The report was officially published in 1990.

 The DTI report said that the Al-Fayed brothers had 'dishonestly represented their origins, their wealth, their business interests and their resources to the Secretary of State, to the Office of Fair Trading, to the House of Fraser board and shareholders, and their own advisers' Rowland and the Lohnro group had previously been strongly criticised by a 1976 DTI report, and had been described by Prime Minister Edward Heath as "an unpleasant and unacceptable face of capitalism".

-In 1993 the European Court of Human Rights dismissed a case brought by Al-Fayed and his brothers against the British Government, which had accused them of misrepresentation in the DTI report.
+In 1993, the European Court of Human Rights dismissed a case brought by Al-Fayed and his brothers against the British Government, which had accused them of misrepresentation in the DTI report.
 They contended that the report had ruined their reputation and was not subject to appeal.